zold-io/wts.zold.io/README.md

 The license is [MIT](https://github.com/zold-io/wts.zold.io/blob/master/LICENSE.txt).

+Zold Web WalleTS (hence the _WTS_ name) is a simple web front to the Zold network.
+In order to use all the features of Zold cryptocurrency, you will need a command like client, which you can get [here](https://github.com/zold-io/zold).
+However, most of us are too lazy to learn the command line interface, that's why we created this web interface.
+Via WTS you can create a wallet, push it to the network, pull it from there, and make payments to other users.
+Aside from that, you can also use its RESTful API, Mobile API, Callback API, and many other tools to monitor the network and to manage your wallet.

+If you are a crypto-exchange, an online shop, or a developer of a mobile wallet, you may find this blog post interesting: [How to Integrate](https://blog.zold.io/2019/03/11/how-to-integrate.html).
+It explains how you can utilize WTS in order to manage zolds that belong to your users/customers.

 There is Ruby SDK for the WTS platform: [zold-io/zold-ruby-sdk](https://github.com/zold-io/zold-ruby-sdk).

-## API
+## HTTP API

 First, you should get your API token from the [API](https://wts.zold.io/api) tab of your account.
 To create an account you just need to login with your mobile phone.
 There is no special sign-up form or procedure.
-Once you login, your account and your Zold wallet are created automatically.
+Once you login, your account _and_ your Zold wallet are created automatically.

 Then, say, you want to send some zolds to `@yegor256`, your token is